-During a flight from Chennai to New Delhi, a former Indian dignitary was ushered by a stewardess to a seat next to a little girl about 12 years of age.
+During a flight from Chennai to New Delhi, a flight attendant ushered a former Indian dignitary to a seat next to a little girl about 12 years of age.

 The girl was reading a book.
 He thought she was reading a fairy tale book suited for her age.
 The girl was so engrossed in the book that she did not even look at him.

 After a while he turned to her and asked, “Hey little one, where are you from?”

 The girl looked up and seemed surprised at the familiar face.
 She smiled faintly.
 The dignitary was sure that the little girl had recognized him.

 She closed the book she was reading and looked at him questioningly.

 “Baby, what’s your name?” he asked.